>stalk your future employer on LinkedIn

 What does having a remote team mean?

 Disclaimer: we’re not working remotely per se.
 We have two teams and two different offices in different countries.
-But the challenges are the same.
+But the challenges of remote collaboration are the same.
 It’s two teams that need to stay close to one another, work together, without face-to-face interaction.

 Remote teams are made of people with individual skills to achieve specific business goals, without working from the same location.
 Geographically, they are located in different cities, countries, or continents.
 Managing remote teams is a challenge most of this century’s leaders face.
 Fortunately, remote team leadership has become an indispensable skill that we get to learn on the go.